cviebrock/thumbnailable/README.md

 }
 ```

-`fields` is an array of which attributes in the model (or fields in the database)
+`fields` is an array of which attributes in the model (or fields in the
-represent the images to be thumbnailed.
-Looking at our User model, we have thumbnail images
+database) represent the images to be thumbnailed.
+Looking at our User model,
-for "headshot" and "bodyshot".
-When generating your database, these should be string
+we have thumbnail images for "headshot" and "bodyshot".
+When generating your
-fields (since they will store the path to the images), e.g.
+database, these should be string fields (since they will store the path to the
+images), e.g.:

 ```php
 Schema::create('users', function($table)